Ángelo Sagal

-Ángelo Nicolás Sagal Tapia (/es/; born 18 April 1993) is a Chilean professional footballer who plays as a forward for Greek Super League club AEL.
+Ángelo Nicolás Sagal Tapia (/es/; born 18 April 1993) is a Chilean professional footballer who plays as a forward for Greek Super League club A.E.
+Kifisia.

 Career

 Early career

 Born in Talca, Chile, Sagal started playing football for club Unión Independiencia in his neighborhood.
 After a trial with Colo-Colo, he joined the Rangers de Talca youth ranks.

 Ferencváros

 On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

 Apollon Limassol

 After playing for Ferencváros and ending his contract with the Turkish club Gaziantep, he joined Apollon Limassol in the Cypriot First Division.

 AEL

 On 11 August 2025, Sagal signed with Greek club AEL on a deal for a season.

+Kifisia

+On 25 July 2026, Sagal signed with Kifisia.

 International career

 He got his first call up to the senior Chile squad for a friendly against the United States in January 2015 and made his international debut in the match.
 At 2017 China Cup, he scored his first international match goal, which made La Roja win the cup.